 bio

 Emily Rice (b.
-1993, Birmingham, AL) is an interdisciplinary artist based in the Southeastern US.
-They explore post-apocalyptic fragmentation and sustainable resurrection through a queer futuristic lens.
-Materials they handle remain in such a world: plastic, textiles, plants, wax, wood, cement, soil, ceramic, plaster, iron, and found objects.
-Through drawing, painting, digital media, sculpture, and installation, they elevate materials into realms of animism and myth.
-Investigating and reshaping torn, broken, and dead materials is their alchemical method for transfiguration and a way to gather time together.
-Their works are manifestations of a believed and beloved reality, examining the fascia between relationships and time.
+1993, Birmingham, AL) is a multidisciplinary artist based in the Southern US.
+Growing up and living in Tennessee, Alabama, and Georgia, Southern landscapes and histories consistently make their way into their practice with motifs and materiality.
+Rice explores material agency, sustainable relationships, hybridized language, and hopeful dreaming through a queer lens.
+With drawing, painting, digital media, sculpture, and installation, they elevate materials into new realms depending on perceived connections between sites and objects.
+Investigating and reshaping materials is their method for transfiguration and a way to gather time together.
+Their works are manifestations of a believed and beloved reality, examining the fascia between relationships.

 statement